 Kline Creek Farm offers educational programs including harvesting, canning, planting, maple sugaring and more.
 These programs are seasonal in nature and are available to school, youth and community groups.
 In the summer, the farm offers a unique, one-week day camp called Farmhands.

-Kline Creek Farm is involved in many different agricultural activities, such as the production of grain and hay, and raising livestock such as Percheron work horses, Southdown sheep, Shorthorn and Angus cattle, and chickens.
+Kline Creek Farm is involved in a number of agricultural activities such as grain and hay production, caring for livestock such as Percheron workhorses, Southdown sheep, Shorthorn cattle, and chickens.

-Depending on the season, there’s always something going on in the kitchen garden, like planting, weeding, or harvesting.
+Depending on the season, a variety of activities take place at the 1890s farmhouse kitchen garden, like planting, weeding and harvesting.
 The produce grown in the garden is processed or canned in the summer kitchen.

-A self-guided tour brochure is available at the visitor center.
-The house and summer kitchen are available for guided tours only; tours are available on the hour from 10 a.m. until 4 p.m. daily when the farm is open.
+The house and summer kitchen are available for guided tours on the hour from 10 a.m. to 4 p.m. daily when the farm is open Thursday through Monday.